 Another important quality assessment tool, which provides an ongoing evaluation of an analysis, is a control chart.
 A control chart plots a property, such as a spike recovery, as a function of time.
-Results that exceed warning and control limits, or unusual patterns of results indicate that an analysis is no longer under statistical control.
+Results exceeding warning and control limits, or unusual patterns of data indicate that an analysis is no longer under statistical control.